Douglasheffley/Amazon-Sales-SQL-Analysis/README.md

 #### **You can find every section that corresponds to a specific step in the project**
 #### - Tools Used: This shows all the tools used to prep the data, conduct the analyses, and create visualizations
 #### - Data Cleaning: The methodology behind cleaning and prepping the data utilizing Excel (Also possible through SQL but chose to demonstrate knowledge in Excel in addition to SQL analyses)
-#### - Analysis/Insights: SQL queries that were written and the logic behind them... analysis will also include the visualizations to complete the data storytelling...
-Based on the analysis, this sections intends to demonstrate the communication piece of the data analyses, utilizing skills developed through education and experience
+#### - Analysis: SQL queries that were written and the logic behind them... analysis will also include the visualizations to complete the data storytelling
+#### - Insights: Based on the analysis, this sections intends to demonstrate the communication piece of the data analyses, utilizing skills developed through education and experience

 ---